Is the world is going to get worse until Jesus returns? I often hear people claim that it is, and this claim worries me for several reasons.

 And when you think about it.
 That is what Christ and his disciples did.
 They fed the hungry, healed the sick, celebrated returns of prodigal sons and lost sheep, and they mourned the brokenness around them that didn’t have to be.

-They did these things because they could see and touch the kingdom of God among them already.
+And they did these things because they could see and touch the kingdom of God among them already.

 Maybe the end times is the time before we wake up and realize that the kingdom of God is already among us, too: “You won’t be able to say, ‘Here it is!’ or ‘It’s over there!’
 For the Kingdom of God is already among you.”